Powered by Smartsupp

 3. Equal-Weighted Indices

-While equal-weighted indices provide a more balanced representation of the market, they tend to be less common than price-weighted or market-capitalization weighted indices.
+While equal-weighted indices provide a more balanced representation of the market, they tend to be less common than price-weighted or market-capitalization-weighted indices.

 Types of Stock Indices